-In addition to the knowledge base from documents and verified company knowledge, it may be useful or necessary—depending on the application—to connect additional data sources.
-This includes the additional implementation of databases, business systems, and other data interfaces, for example via modern integration standards such as MCP.
+Depending on the use case, it may make sense or be necessary to supplement the knowledge base from documents and verified company knowledge with additional data sources.
+These include, for example, databases, business systems, and other data interfaces that can be connected via modern integration standards such as MCP.

-The background is simple: Not everything an AI is supposed to answer or do is found in documents.
-Many important pieces of information are “alive” and constantly changing—such as prices, inventory levels, customer status, transaction data, tickets, delivery dates, master data, or project information.
-For the AI to work reliably here, it needs controlled access to these systems.
+The reason is simple: not everything an AI is supposed to answer or do is contained in documents.
+Many important pieces of information are “live” and constantly changing, such as prices, inventory levels, customer status, transaction data, tickets, delivery dates, master data, or project information.
+For the AI to work reliably here, it needs controlled access to the systems in which this data is provided.

 What happens in this step?

 In this step, it is jointly determined which external systems should be connected and for what purpose.
-These can be classic databases (e.g., SQL databases), internal APIs, ERP/CRM systems, DMS, ticket or helpdesk systems, product databases, knowledge systems, or specialized platforms.
+These can be classic databases (e.g. SQL databases), internal APIs, ERP/CRM systems, DMS, ticketing or helpdesk systems, product databases, knowledge systems, or specialized platforms.

-It is important that the AI does not get blanket access to “everything.”
-It is precisely defined which data fields, tables, endpoints, or functions may be used, for which roles this applies, and under what conditions queries are allowed.
-Additionally, it can be defined whether the AI may only read data or whether it can also trigger actions—for example, creating a ticket, pre-filling an offer, or initiating a workflow.
-If write access is allowed, additional control mechanisms and approvals are usually built in.
+What is important here is: the AI does not get blanket access to “everything.”
+It is defined precisely which data fields, tables, endpoints, or functions may be used, which roles this applies to, and under which conditions queries are permitted.
+In addition, it can be defined whether the AI may only read data or whether it may also trigger actions, for example creating a ticket, pre-filling a quote, or initiating a workflow.
+If write access is permitted, additional control mechanisms and approvals are generally built in.

 Why this step is so important

-Without connected live data, AI is often limited to static information.
-This is often completely sufficient for explanations, processes, guidelines, or product knowledge—but not for tasks that require current statuses or need to actively use systems.
+Without connected live data, AI remains limited to static information in many cases.
+That is often entirely sufficient for explanations, processes, policies, or product knowledge, but not for tasks that require current states or need to actively use systems.

-At the same time, this step is crucial for clean governance: Instead of “somehow access,” there are defined data paths, traceable permissions, clear boundaries, and controllable results.
+At the same time, this step is crucial for clean governance: instead of “somehow having access,” there are defined data paths, traceable permissions, clear boundaries, and controllable results.

-By integrating additional data sources, your AI becomes significantly more powerful in everyday use.
+By integrating additional data sources, your AI becomes significantly more capable in day-to-day operations.
 It can not only explain, but also provide concrete support because it can work with current data.

-Examples include the automated answering of status questions (“Where is process X?”), preparing offers with live prices and suitable conditions, retrieving product or spare part information from master data, creating or updating tickets, or context-specific support in customer service with a view to the specific customer case.
+Examples include the automated answering of status questions (“What is the status of case X?”), preparing quotes with live prices and suitable terms, retrieving product or spare-part information from master data, creating or updating tickets, or context-specific support in customer service with a view of the specific customer case.

 The introductory meeting – the first step towards effective AI The use of artificial intelligence in companies does not begin with technology, but with understanding.That’s why every collaboration with Vimmera AI starts with a structured introductory meeting.
 This meeting serves to truly understand your organization, your challenges, and your goals.
 It is not a sales […]

-Change Management – Safely Guiding People Through Change The introduction of AI is not just a technical project, but a profound organizational and cultural change.
+The introduction of AI is not just a technical project, but a profound organizational and cultural transformation.
 New systems, new ways of working, and new possibilities trigger uncertainty, questions, or even fears in many people.
-Vimmera AI knows this – and that is precisely why change management […]
+Vimmera AI knows this, and that is exactly why change management is an integral part of every AI implementation.
+Our […]